Televizioni Tojikiston: History

 In June 2016, the channel's current name was adopted.
+In September 2017, the channel started using HD equipment.

 On April 1, 2022, it was announced that it would be launched in HD quality, and it broadcasts programs, including films, series, and various programs, which were broadcast on the Iraqi satellite ShababSat on DMN.
+Samandar Iskandarzoda was appointed director of the channel in August 2022.

 Broadcast

-Broadcasting is conducted throughout the territory of Tajikistan on meter waves.
+Broadcasting is conducted throughout the territory of Tajikistan on VHF over-the-air frequencies.
 In other countries, the television channel is accessible through cable television and the Internet.
 The channel is owned by the Government of the Republic of Tajikistan and the state institution "Television Tajikistan".